KauzClay/docs-tap/glossary.hbs.md

 # Glossary

-This topic gives you definitions of terms used in the Tanzu Application Platform documentation.
+This topic gives you definitions of terms used in the Tanzu Application Platform (commonly referred to as TAP) documentation.

 ## <a id="a"></a> A